prince1323/worksphere/README.md

 ---

 ## License
-Currently **unlicensed**; license will be added upon stable release.
+Currently unlicensed; license will be added upon stable release.

 ---

-*This project is under active development.
-Stay tuned for updates on additional microservices and features.*
+This project is under active development.
+Stay tuned for updates on additional microservices and features.